svrooij/node-sonos-ts/README.md

 Sonos devices have a way to subscribe to **updates** of most device parameters.
 It works by sending a subscribe request to the device.
 The Sonos device will then start sending updates to the specified endpoint(s).

 This library includes a **SonosEventListener** which you'll never have to call yourself :wink:.
 Each **service** has an `.Events` property exposing the EventEmitter for that service.
-If you subscribe to events of a service, it will automatically subscribe to sonos events.
-If you stop listening, it will automatically unsubscribe.
-It is actually a small webservice just making sure the event notifications get send to the correct service.
+If you subscribe to events of a service, it will automatically ask the sonos device to start sending updates for that service.
+If you stop listening, it will tell sonos to stop sending events.

+If you subscribed to events of one service, or on the sonos device events.
+A small webservice is created automatically to receive the updates from sonos.
+This webservices is running on port 6329 by default, but can be changed (see below).

 The **SonosDevice** also has an `.Events` property.
 Here you'll receive some specific events.